Learning to Configure Agentic AI Systems: Proofs of Theoretical Guarantees

-\textbf{Support Restriction} ensures that the refined policy only proposes configurations that were successful during training.
-This prevents the policy from ``inventing'' novel, untested configurations at deployment time, which could lead to unpredictable behavior.
+\textbf{Theorem~\ref{thm:convergence}} The contraction result establishes that the SMDP has a unique optimal value function $Q^*$, meaning RL has a well-defined target to converge toward.
+Without this, it would be unclear whether the optimization is even searching for something that exists.
+The $\gamma^{k_o}$ discounting is central: because each Option consumes at least one LLM call ($k_o \geq 1$), the contraction modulus is at most $\gamma < 1$, ensuring $Q^*$ is unique.
+Options with longer durations (e.g., Evaluator-Optimizer at $k_o \approx 5$) contribute a tighter contraction factor ($\gamma^5 \approx 0.59$ for $\gamma = 0.9$) than short ones, reflecting that heavier Options are discounted more aggressively.

-\textbf{Reward Guarantee} provides a performance floor.
-Since all elite actions achieve reward at least $\tau$, and $\pi_{\text{SFT}}$ only samples from this set, the expected performance is guaranteed to be at least $\tau$.
-In our experiments, $\tau$ corresponds to the 70th percentile of rewards in the RL buffer, meaning the SFT policy is guaranteed to perform at least as well as the top 30\% of RL trajectories in expectation.
+\textbf{Theorem~\ref{thm:concentration}} Support restriction ensures that $\pi_{arc}^{\text{SFT}}$ only proposes configurations that were successful during training, preventing the policy from inventing novel, untested configurations at deployment time.
+The reward guarantee provides a performance floor: since all elite configurations achieve reward at least $\tau$, and $\pi_{arc}^{\text{SFT}}$ samples exclusively from this set, expected performance is guaranteed to be at least $\tau$.
+In our experiments, $\tau$ corresponds to the 70th percentile of rewards in the RL buffer, meaning $\pi_{arc}^{\text{SFT}}$ is guaranteed to perform at least as well as the top 30\% of RL trajectories in expectation.

 These theoretical properties complement the empirical findings in Section~\ref{sec:ablations}, where we observe that adding the SFT phase consistently improves performance and reduces variance across runs.